nmerovingian/PINN4RDE/README.md

 # PINN4RDE

-This is the code repository for "Rotating Disk Electrodes Beyond Levich Approximation: Physics-Informed Neural Networks Reveal and Quantify Edge Effects" submitted to *Analytical Chemistry* and "Removing 65 Years of Approximation in Rotating Ring Disk Electrode Theory with Physics-Informed Neural Networks" submitted to*The Journal of Physical Chemistry Letters*.
+This is the code repository for "Rotating Disk Electrodes Beyond Levich Approximation: Physics-Informed Neural Networks Reveal and Quantify Edge Effects" submitted to *Analytical Chemistry* and "Removing 65 Years of Approximation in Rotating Ring Disk Electrode Theory with Physics-Informed Neural Networks" acccepted*The Journal of Physical Chemistry Letters*.

 In simple, this repository shows Physics-Informed Neural Network (PINN) solution to the convective-diffusion problem of Rotating Ring Electrode (RDE) and Rotating Ring Disk Electrode (RRDE).